Khoeckman/canvasParticles/README.md

 In an HTML canvas, a bunch of floating particles that connect when they are close to eachother.<br>
 Create a smooth, interactive background by simply placing a `canvas` on the background.

-## How to use
+## Implementation
 Particles will be drawn on this `canvas` element
 ```html
 <canvas class="particles"></canvas>
 ```

-Stretch canvas over the background and place it behind all elements.
+Stretch the `canvas` over the background and place it behind all elements.
 ```css
 canvas.particles {
   position: absolute;